 x x x x

 o o o o

 This beat is like the two and four, except you play the bass drum on all four beats.
 Your hi-hat or ride cymbal lines up directly with the bass drum on all four beats.
 The snare or backbeat still falls on the two and four.

-To make this beat sound clean and powerful, make sure there’s no flaming; flaming is where one strike falls just before or after another.
-We want the beats to line up perfectly for a nice, fat sound.
+To make this beat sound clean and powerful, make sure there’s no flaming.
+Flaming is where one strike falls just before or after another.
+You want the beats to line up perfectly for a nice, fat sound.

 Practice this with a metronome first.
 Start really slow so you can train your muscles and your ears.
-I do this at speeds as slow as 45 beats per minute (bpm).
-This sounds crazy, I know, but my sound is solid and clean.
-As you progress, increase your speed by five bpm at a time.
-When you work your way up to 120 bpm, you’re ready to play this with music.
+You can do this at speeds as slow as 45 beats per minute (bpm).

 3. “One Drop”

 Notice how all of these easy drum beats have numbers in their titles?
 That’s because drumming always comes back to counting, especially when you’re learning a new beat or song.